hernad/harbour/CLIPPER-STOCKHOLM-SYNDROME.md

 I have started "DE-Clipperization" of harbour in project [agile harbour](https://github.com/hernad/harbour).
 Searching "CLIPPER" in that code base resulted with 1678 mentions in 187 files.
 Because of that, this morning (27.12.2019) I deleted old ChangeLog.txt.
-Now, result is **610** mention in 186 files.
+After that, the result is **610** mentions in 186 files.

 It seems to me that this community has CLIPPER Stockholm syndrome.
 We shoud get rid of that.
 Continous mentioning of old days and clipper is contra-productive especially for somebody outside that story.